-CONNECTICUT, USA — Connecticut's Public Utilities Regulatory Authority, or PURA, has denied gas rate hike proposals from Connecticut Natural Gas, or CNG, and Southern Connecticut Gas, or SCG, according to the Connecticut Law Foundation, or CLF, Monday.
+CONNECTICUT, USA — Connecticut's Public Utilities Regulatory Authority, or PURA, has denied proposed gas rate hikes for Connecticut Natural Gas, or CNG, and Southern Connecticut Gas, or SCG, according to the Conservation Law Foundation, or CLF, Monday.

 While CNG sought a $19.7 million increase, Attorney General William Tong noted that the decision would decrease CNG's revenue by 5.4% to $24 million, lowering bills by about $7-8 per month.